How Global Entry works: A complete Guide for Families

 What is Global Entry?

 With Global Entry, you can breeze through in just a few minutes.
-It’s a huge help after a long flight, and ever more so if you’re traveling with kids.
+It’s a huge help after a long flight, and even more so if you’re traveling with kids.
 For our family, it’s made arriving in the U.S. so much smoother.
 We only wish we had signed up sooner!

 Global Entry and TSA PreCheck: A Bonus You’ll Love